Postural instability, or difficulty balancing, is possibly the most challenging of the major Parkinson’s disease (PD) movement symptoms.

-In addition to exercise, early physical therapy is a good idea.
-You don’t need to wait until you are having trouble moving to start!
+In addition to exercise, early physical therapy can be beneficial.
+You don’t need to wait until you are having trouble moving to start.
 A physical therapist can help you develop a general exercise plan and teach you specific exercises to maintain and improve balance and posture.

 Tips for Preventing Falls

-- Make a safe turn, then walk forward.
+- Avoid stepping backward.
+Instead, step sideways.
+Make a safe turn, then walk forward.

 - Do not stand directly in front of the oven door, refrigerator door, microwave or other appliance you are trying to open.
-Instead stand slightly to the side and use a “Power Stance,” with one hand on a stable surface.
+Instead stand slightly to the side and use a power stance — wide apart, staggered feet — with one hand on a stable surface.

 If a Fall Occurs